CarterKoala/wca-regulations-wrc/wca-regulations.md

         - A1b2) If a time from the Stackmat timer is available, it is the original recorded time.
 Otherwise (e.g. the Stackmat timer malfunctioned, ran for over 10 minutes or was not used at all), the stopwatch time is the original recorded time.
     - A1c) A competitor participating in an event must be able to fulfill the event's requirements (see [Regulation 2k6](regulations:regulation:2k6)).
 - A2) Scrambling:
     - A2a) When called for a round, the competitor submits the puzzle, in its solved state, to the scrambler.
-The competitor then waits in their assigned Competitor Waiting Area until they are called to compete.
+If a Competitor Waiting Area is in use the competitor then waits in their assigned Competitor Waiting Area until they are called to compete.
+If a Competitors Waiting Area in not in use the competitor then waits at their assigned solving station.
+        - A2a1) If a Competitor Waiting Area is in use the competitor must remain within within their assigned Competitor Waiting Area, except when called to perform an attempt, until they have completed all their attempts in the round, unless permission to leave has been granted by the WCA Delegate.
+Penalty: disqualification of any remaining attempts (DNF) at the discretion of the WCA Delegate.
+        - A2a1) If a Competitor Waiting Area is not in use, the competitor must remain at their assigned solving station until they have completed all their attempts in the round, unless permission to leave has been granted by the WCA Delegate.
+Penalty: disqualification of any remaining attempts (DNF) at the discretion of the WCA Delegate.
+        - A2a3) Once called for a round, a competitor must not attempt to enter any area assigned for scrambling until all competitors in their group have no further attempts, unless permission has been granted by the WCA Delegate.
     - A2b) A scrambler scrambles the puzzle according to the regulations in [Article 4](regulations:article:4).
         - A2b1) For Square-1, the organization team may enforce placing a thin object in the puzzle to prevent accidental moves from being applied before the start of the attempt.
 If these objects are used, the organization team should make an announcement before the round starts.
     - A2c) After the scrambler starts scrambling the puzzle, the competitor must not see the puzzle until the inspection phase starts.